-Between working with some of the best interviewers and giving away thousands of dollars, working in TV has been very good to me.
+Between working with some of the best interviewers and giving away thousands of dollars, working in TV was very good to me.
 Below is a list of the shows I worked on along with a few clips for each.

 The Real (2015 – 2020)